 I am traveler in space and time.
-I’ve lived in Colorado, Arizona, Michigan, Kentucky, and Iowa.
-I was a professor of African American history and am now pursuing art full time.
+I’ve lived in Colorado, Arizona, Michigan, Kentucky, Iowa and now Northampton, Massachusetts.

 My work is instinctual and intentional.
 In my PEMA collages, I start with a collage of random shiny and/or textured materials.
 I am always picking things up from the ground or saving bits back from the trash that I think might make interesting shapes in the collages.
 I then paint over that with a dark wash of black and purple or metallic colors.
 After it has dried, I stand back and let shapes wash over me.
 I turn it upside down and sideways until an image emerges.
 I then paint around that form and pull it out with thin washes, adding in details as necessary.
 I try to let the original collage peak through.
 The final painting is a part of my psyche at the time I found the image in the dark washed collage.